minhphat97/Capstone/README.md

 Turn on the JetsonNano.
 The appropriate scripts should run from launch.

 Then navigate to the terminal on the laptop and launch the VM Workstation and the 'Demo' VM.
-The appropraite scripts should launch automatically
+The appropraite scripts should launch automatically.

-Make sure it is after the program on the Nano is running.
+Make sure it turns on after the program on the Nano is running.
 Also ensure the webcams are connected and there is an ethernet connection between the laptop and nano.